Feeling our Childhood Anger is more important than you think.

 7. Physical and Emotional Well-being

 Suppressed anger can manifest as anxiety, depression, or physical ailments.
 Acknowledging it helps reduce these burdens and supports overall well-being.
+“You have a right to feel this way.”

 8. Accessing Childlike Joy and Freedom